Priorities and Preemption¶

 HTCondor has two independent priority controls: job priorities and user priorities.

-For the simple case, each job can be given a distinct priority.
+Each job can be given a distinct priority.
 For an

 command; see the example in the Managing a Job section, or